 An accidental death rider provides additional coverage with double the face value of an insurance policy if the insured’s death is the result of an accident.
 However, limitations exist regarding the type of injury and the time after which the death occurred.

-It’s essential to know where the line exists.
+For any policyholder interested in the addidental death rider, it’s essential to know where the line exists.

 Limitations of a Double Indemnity Rider

 The accidental death rider, like most insurance-related provisions, has its fair share of limitations.
 For example, these riders often include an age limit, typically 65 years of age.

 There also exists a bit of a gray area for consequences of an accident.
 The rider will not cover a death caused by an illness, since this would be considered a more “natural” death.
 Also, an insurance company will not pay a benefit on death caused by suicide.